 - Where will you take photographs?
 Is there a park nearby, or do the coordinators have recommended spots on the grounds?

 - Who will be supervising and troubleshooting before the day of your wedding?
-Who will be supervising and troubleshooting on the day of your wedding?
-Can you meet them now?
+Can you meet them ahead of time?

 - Where can your guests park?
 Are there extra fees for parking?
 Do they have valet parking?